-Do you have children who are enamored with all things creepy crawly?
-These easy spider sensory bottle ideas are sure to pique their interest.
-I think they’d be great during a bug or spider theme, as part of your Halloween activities for preschoolers, or just because your little scientists want to.
+You’ve got to include these easy spider sensory bottle ideas as part of your Halloween activities for preschoolers!
+If you have children who are enamored with all things creepy crawly, these spider discovery bottles are sure to pique their interest.
+I think they’d be great during a bug or spider theme, as part of your Halloween theme, or just because your little scientists want to.

 I have to admit, I’m not a huge fan of spiders.
 Okay, that is a bit of an understatement (just ask my son).
 But so often children are super interested in them, so I have to bypass my thoughts on arachnids.
 These sensory bottles work very well for me, as they don’t look enough like real spiders to bother me.
 Which means little ones who don’t care for spiders are likely to be just fine with them, too.